Zeus-Eternal/AI-Karen/docs/n8n_integration.md

 # n8n Workflow Integration

-Kari can interface with n8n to trigger external workflows.
-This is useful for complex automations that span multiple services.
+Kari includes a proprietary bridge to n8n for orchestrating external workflows.
+Use it to chain our local agents with your existing automation pipelines.

 ## Setup